lagom/lagom/docs/manual/scala/guide/broker/MessageBrokerTesting.md

 @[topic-test-publishing-into-a-topic](code/docs/scaladsl/mb/PublishServiceSpec.scala)

+In order to start the application with a stubbed broker you will have to mixin a `TestTopicComponents` into your test application.

-Using a [`ServiceTest`](api/com/lightbend/lagom/scaladsl/testkit/ServiceTest$.html) you create a client to your Service.
-Using that client you can `subscribe` to the published topics.
+Use a [`ServiceTest`](api/com/lightbend/lagom/scaladsl/testkit/ServiceTest$.html) you to create a client to your Service and using that client you can `subscribe` to the published topics.
 Finally, after interacting with the Service to cause the emission of some events you can assert events were published on the `Topic`.

 The producer end is responsible to describe the public API and provide the serialisable mappings for all messages exchanged (both in `ServiceCall`s and `TopicCall`s).
 The tests granting the proper behavior of the publishing operations should also test the serialisbility and deserilisability of the messages.